linux-fertxo/docker/crowdsec/README.md

   * **Local API (LAPI)**: This is an interface that sends alerts and decisions to a database.
 Once there, it allows the *bouncers* to use them.
   * **Parsers**: They are responsible for reading a specific log and "understanding" what is written in them.
 There's practically a parser for each type of service/application.
   * **Scenarios**: When the parser finds a known suspicious pattern, it's compared with the scenarios we have installed.
 If there's a match, an alert is sent to the local API.
-  * **Decisions**: They are the consequence that is triggered when a certain number of alerts is received.
+  * **Decisions**: These are the consequences that will be triggered when a certain number of alerts is received.
 * **Remediation components**: Commonly known as *"bouncers"*, they are responsible for executing the decisions.
 * **Central API (CAPI)**: The interface on Crowdsec's servers that centralizes data from "bad actors" and distributes it among its users.
 In addition we will have access to the...
 * **Console**: From here we can manage our machines, block lists and alerts among many other features through the platform.